 Things to Know About Car Repossession

 Car repossession is when an auto lender takes back your vehicle because you are unable to make the necessary payments.
-The number of missed payments it takes before a lender repossesses your car depends on the company and how well you communicate your financial issues.
+The number of missed payments it takes before a lender repossesses your car depends on the company, how well you communicate your financial issues, and the laws in your state.
 But, keep in mind, your auto lender may be able to repossess your vehicle without warning.
 This information should be available in the terms of your purchase agreement.

 Vehicle repossession typically involves a “repo man” coming to your home.
 If the vehicle is in plain sight, he or she may go ahead and take it.
 If it is in a garage or is blocked in such a way that it cannot be easily loaded on a tow truck, the repo man will likely come to your door and ask for access to the vehicle.
 In extreme cases, a repo man may ask neighbors for information on the vehicle — but this only happens in instances where someone is purposefully avoiding repossession.